The Bylaws of the Missouri Council of the Blind are available for download from the following link.

 Section 13.
 Youth Services Committee:

 There shall be a youth services committee, which shall sponsor programs and activities focusing on blind youth.

 ARTICLE XII.
 HEADQUARTERS AND EMPLOYEES:

 Section 1.
 Duties of Executive Director:

-A. There shall be an executive director who shall be hired by the president with the approval of two-thirds of the board of directors.
+A. An executive director may be hired by the president with the approval of two-thirds of the board of directors.
 A two-thirds vote of the board of directors shall also be necessary to dismiss the executive director.
 If there is no executive director, the president shall assume the executive director's duties.

 B. The executive director shall attend all meetings of the board of directors and all MCB state conventions as well as the national convention of the American Council of the Blind.
 The executive director shall give reports at board of directors meetings and state conventions.

 C. The executive director shall hire office staff, as authorized by the board of directors.
 Remuneration for all employees shall be determined by the board of directors.